SWEG-2016EC-Batch/System32/ETS1210_Sahleselase_Asmamaw/number_of_miles.md

- Step 4 : Number of miles =(Fuel capacity of the automobile/Number of miles per gallon).
+ Step 4 : Number of miles = Fuel capacity * miles per gallon.

  Step 5 : Output the number of miles.